 E-books are high-value, educational pieces of content that can help your audience to understand complex and important topics.
 If you have an area of experience and a ton of knowledge about a particular subject, an e-book can be a lucrative way to develop a passive income stream.
 While e-books do require an upfront investment of time and energy while writing the book, after the book is released to your audience it can be a successful strategy for generating passive income.

 Similar to an e-book, online courses can help to educate and inform your audience.
 While developing an online course does require an initial time investment, it can yield high rewards.
 The development of an online course also often necessitates the creation of videos, PDF resources, and audio files.

 Start A Blog

 A blog is one of the easiest ways to generate passive income and has a relatively low barrier to entry.
 However, a successful blog doesn’t happen overnight and often requires months of continuous effort before you see results.
 If you’re thinking of starting a blog, it can be helpful to develop skills in related areas, including search engine optimization, content marketing, and social media.
-When starting a blog, it’s important to be consistent when publishing and promoting posts.
+When starting a blogging business, it’s important to be consistent when publishing and promoting posts.
 Blogs can be monetized in a variety of ways, including advertising, affiliate marketing, and more.

 Passive Income Apps